rubymonsters/ruby-for-beginners/source/22-control_flow.md

 For convenience we've now added line numbers, like your editor does.
-We have also added parentheses for the method call to `puts`, to make this more obvious, even though in praxis we recommend against this:
+We have also added parentheses for the method call to `puts`, to make this more obvious, even though in practice we recommend against this:

 ```ruby
 1 | def add_two(number)